Life As a Credit Analyst

 - Microsoft SQL Server

 - CGI-AMS BureauLink Enterprise

 - Fair Isaac Application Risk Model Software

 - Fair Isaac Falcon ID

-What work experience do I need to become a Credit Analyst?
+What education or degrees do I need to become a Credit Analyst?

 Those thinking about becoming a Credit Analyst might also be interested in the following careers: